Covid: Can I catch Omicron twice?

 But early in the pandemic, that didn't seem to be the case with Covid.

-Fewer than 1% of all cases recorded in the UK before November 2021 were re-infections - in other words, a second case recorded more than three months after the first.
+Fewer than 1% of all cases recorded in the UK before November 2021 were labelled as re-infections.

 But then Omicron took over.
 This looks very different to the versions of coronavirus that we saw before.